andyhero12/andyhero12.github.io/_posts/2023-5-25-Cornell-Course-Reviews.md

 Credits: 19

 As if I had learned nothing the previous semester, I continued to overload myself this semester.
 I chose to take five heavy STEM classes in addition to recruiting for an internship.
 Each of these classes was a large amount of work individually, but together they became very hard to manage.
-I hadn't been recruited for an internship prior, so it was a learning experience doing leetcode and learning to apply to places consistently.
+Having around 3-4 problem sets due a week made diving deeper into any subject difficult.
+Additionally, I hadn't been recruited for an internship prior, so it was a learning experience doing leetcode and learning to apply to places consistently.
 This semester was by far the most challenging regarding my stress levels.
 Each day I would constantly be swamped with the number of problem sets I had to complete, exams I had to prepare for, and the constant threat that I wouldn't get an internship.

 ## Spring 2022 Difficulty: Medium
 - ARKEO 2668: Ancient Egyptian Civilization